Configuration for PDF output

 The vertical number of cells is vcells

-, which should be 4 or larger to accomodate most common chords.
+, which should be 4 or larger to accommodate most common chords.

 The horizontal distance between diagrams is hspace